wimsio/wimscardano/README.md

 - We requests feedback from all interested and key stakeholders on how we can implement decentralized effectively working democracy, transparency, excellence, internal governance and effective usage of social media marketing and online meetings
-- We are also open to effective partnerships apart from the ones mentioned above.
+- We are also open to effective partnerships and other fundings apart from the ones mentioned above.